 People say the only songs that sell are songs about love and partying, but here was Lorde parading the opposite.
-Even her appearance, her wild hair and dramatic facial features are the opposite of the hoards of models that dominate the pop charts.
+Even her appearance, her wild hair, and her dramatic facial features are the opposite of the hoards of models that dominated the pop charts.
 Lorde was the weird girl at your high school that should never have been famous.

-She’s essentially a glimmer of hope for all the girls who didn’t fit in.
-Even when she was “accepted” into the realm of Taylor Swift’s girl gang of cookie cutters, she stayed present and didn't start to fade into their blonde hierarchy.
-Since her first album she’s been featured on Disclosure’s stunning ‘Magnets’ and Hunger Games anthem ‘Yellow Flicker Beat’ but she’s remained somewhat out of the spotlight.
-When people were pining for an album she commented, "Give up on me if you want to!
+After Pure Heroine, people thought she had disappeared, that she was a one-album-wonder of sorts, but Lorde didn't buy into the album release machine.
+She always knew her fans would be loyal to her.
+We don't want her to make us something just so it's timely.
+We want to wait.
+When people were pining for an album, she commented, "Give up on me if you want to!
 I'm an artist, I write a record when I have enough special stories to tell, and it's all me, every melody every lyric, not some team who just start the machine up every eighteen months like clockwork."

 I remember people saying "Greenlight" was a stray from her dark and edgy Pure Heroine days, but I think it was a step in a new direction for her.
 I don't think she's lost any of her edge or darkness.
 Melodrama was one of my favorite albums that year it came out.
 It felt so relatable to me, the pain, the loneliness, the little memories of my exes that would sneak up on me.

 Lorde made sad-pop, to me, something to be glorified and loved, something I can cry-scream in my car.
 She paved the way for so many artists that exemplified this feeling of what we all know now as "sad girl" music.

 We need Lorde, and the music industry needs her.
 We need her to maintain her awkwardness and her weirdness and keep applauding it and basking in the authenticity she radiates.